uhuohuy/LLM-geocoding/README.md

     --use_lora True \
 ```
 ### Falcon
-Use the [lit-gpt](https://github.com/drisspg/lit-gpt) project to execute the following code:
+Use the [lit-gpt](https://github.com/drisspg/lit-gpt) project to execute the following code.
+Make sure to install the required dependencies for this project.

 ```shell
 Out='lora_weights_save_dir'